PUCD2035-E-F15/class_notes/content/week_10/index.md

 - If possible include a web link to the project.

 ### Style Reference (20-30 images)
 Collect images that exemplify stylistic elements you will be trying to capture in your project.
 Look for reference for media, tone, style, mood, lighting, scale, and texture.
+You may include up to 5 images of your own work, if applicable.

 [Google Image Search](https://www.google.com/imghp)
 [Artstation](https://www.artstation.com)